-With the voter's passing the sales and use tax increase of three quarters of a cent (\$.0075) on every \$1 in November 2021 to fund the needed aging infrastructure, such as maintaining streets to an adequate level, maintaining, and adding sidewalks and maintaining existing building, staff has developed categories of expenditures along with specific projects in 2023 and continues to update the 5 year and 10-year plans accordingly.
+With the voter's passing the sales and use tax increase of three quarters of a cent (\$.0075) on every \$1 in November 2021 to fund the needed aging infrastructure, such as maintaining streets to an adequate level, maintaining, and adding sidewalks and maintaining existing building, staff has developed categories of expenditures along with specific projects in 2024 and continues to update the 5 year and 10-year plans accordingly.
 This will provide a dedicated funding source to address the infrastructure aging needs of the city.
+The 2024 Budget will increase the number of full and part-time employees by 29.65 from 334 to 363.65.

 Regarding the passing of this new tax, in Colorado, any new tax or tax increase requires that a jurisdiction comply with the Colorado's Taxpayer's Bill of Rights in Article X, Section 20 of the Colorado Constitution ("TABOR") which was passed in part at the time to help provide more oversight and limits to government spending.
 The economy was unstable and unpredictable in 2021 and revenue estimates provided were exceeded with the quick rebound of the economy.
-This requires the city to take action related to this excess revenue collected.
-On August 29, council discussed a potential ballot question related to a TABOR excess of approx. \$6M from 2022 and on September 5, 2023, council will decide if a ballot question will be referred to the voters to retain this TABOR overage relating to the new 3A Sales tax that was approved in November 2021 by the voters.
-This document was developed assuming no changes in future revenues; however, if the ballot question is referred and does not pass, the city will be required to be address a potential refund of \$6M in 2023, requiring changes to the 2024 proposed budget.
+This required the city to take action related to this excess revenue collected.
+On August 29, council discussed a potential ballot question related to a TABOR excess of approx. \$6M from 2022 and on September 5, 2023, council supported placing a ballot question to retain this TABOR overage relating to the new 3A Sales tax that was approved in November 2021 by the voters.
+On November 7, 2023, the voters passed 3K allowing the city to retain all funds received, therefore no further action will be needed.

-The long-term financial sustainability of the city requires balancing expenditures and revenues in the 5-year plan and may require deferring operating and capital requests while ensuring the City Council's Strategic Framework, including priorities and 2-3 year goals are discussed and funded appropriately.
+The long-term financial sustainability of the city requires continuously balancing expenditures and revenues in the 5-year plan and may require deferring operating and capital requests while ensuring the City Council's Strategic Framework, including priorities and 2-3 year goals are discussed and funded appropriately.
 Additionally, the city is working towards maintaining current fund balance, using it for onetime expenses rather than utilizing it to fund ongoing expenditures.
 During 2024, the city will continue to monitor and assess the economy.